Circular Economy

 - Several properties have piloted a program on food and compostable waste management by exploring innovative solutions, such as food waste digester machines, black soldier fly composting, and utilizing compostables as feedstock for energy harvesting.

-- A Seda Hotel piloted the use of an innovative aerobic food waste digester and successfully diverted 25.4 tons of food waste from landfills, achieving a 15% reduction.
+- In 2024, a Seda Hotel piloted the use of an innovative aerobic food waste digester and successfully diverted 25.4 tons of food waste from landfills, achieving a 15% reduction.
 A pilot project with the Malls was also introduced to divert 6,123.68 kg of food waste and convert it into feedstock for black soldier fly composting.

 Plastic Recycling